divorce and finances

 If you shared accounts, part of your divorce and finances plan is likely to close those accounts quickly as the separation filing goes into effect.
 Other things to consider when writing your new budget include alimony, selling assets, and childcare.

 Since your credit score relies heavily on accumulated debt, credit card usage, and payment history.
-Even after a separation, any debt your ex-spouse accumulates may still impact your credit report.
+Even after a separation, any debt your ex-spouse accumulates may still impact your credit report after divorce.
 You can work to lessen the blow by quickly resolving debt issues and ending shared financial accounts.

-Your biggest asset is likely your home or other types of real estate holdings.
-That is a big part of divorce and finance to figure out.
+Your home or real estate holdings are likely your biggest assets, making them a significant part of financial discussions during a divorce.
 Real estate purchased during your marriage is different from such items as furniture and artwork.

 Usually, state laws dictate that any property bought during a marriage is marital property.
 Even when you separate, both you and your spouse still pay for the property.
 An agreement will need to be made on what to do with such property.
 This usually comes during the division of assets.